graphql/graphql-spec/spec/Section 7 -- Response.md

 ### Pending

 The `pending` entry in the response is a non-empty list of Pending Results.
-If the response of the GraphQL operation contains incrementally delivered results, this field may appear on both the initial and subsequent payloads.
+If the response of the GraphQL operation contains incrementally delivered payloads, this field may appear on both the initial and subsequent payloads.
 If present, the `pending` entry must contain at least one Pending Result.